 Membrane roofing products traditionally sat in the domain of commercial buildings but have, more recently, gained a following in the residential market, ideally suited for low-pitched or flat roofs.
 There are five major types of membrane roofing — thermoset, thermoplastic, modified bitumen, glass-reinforced plastic and liquid.

-Each type of membrane roofing comes with its own subtle traits and qualities but as a general rule, they all offer good performance-to-weight ratios, are easy to install by specialised contractors and are aesthetically pleasing.
+Each type of membrane roofing has its own subtle traits and qualities, but as a general rule, they all offer good performance-to-weight ratios, are easy to install by specialised roofing contractors, and are aesthetically pleasing.

 If you want to make a bold statement with your roof, very few choices will outshine slate.
 Estate agents will tell you that having a slate shingle roof on your home will increase its resale value.
-The organic, tonal variations in slate make it an extremely attractive choice and it can be used with a variety of roof designs and architectural styles.
+The organic, tonal variations in slate make it a beautiful choice, and it can be used with various roof designs and architectural styles.

 For durability, you will not find a better material than slate.
 That’s why it’s referred to as the ‘lifetime roof’ with centuries-old buildings across Europe, especially those done in the Mansard roof style, still sporting their original shingle roof.
 Slate shingles require little to no ongoing maintenance and can be reused or recycled numerous times.